copyleft-next/copyleft-next/CONTRIBUTING.md

 their opinions on existing licenses such as the GNU GPLv2 and its successors, are especially welcome and strongly encouraged.

+Patches or merge requests relating to a given license text should be made against the relevant file in the Drafts/ directory, **not** a numbered version in the Releases/ directory.
+The files in Releases/ are meant to be immutable.
+(Any suggestion for a better approach than this Drafts vs. Releases system would be greatly welcome.)

 Harvey Birdman Rule
 ===================